PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/deployment/index.md

 ### Connect Colander to Threatr

-To connect Colander to Threatr for threat intelligence, follow these steps:
+To connect Colander to Threatr, follow these steps:
-* In the Threatr administration panel, create a regular user via **Users** menu and an API key for the user.
+* In the Threatr administration panel, create a regular user in the menu *Users* menu and an API key for this user in the menu *Tokens*.

-* Create new entries for your Virus Total and/or OTX Alien Vault API keys in Threatr's **Vendor Credentials** menu.

-* For VirusTotal, use the vendor identifier `vt` and for the credentials field, set
-    ```json
-      {"api_key": "your VT API key"}
-    ```
-* For OTX Alien Vault, use the vendor identifier `otx` and for the credentials field, set
-    ```json
-      {"api_key": "your OTX API key"}
-    ```

-{{< callout context="tip" title="Did you know?" icon="rocket" >}}
-You can add multiple API keys for a same vendor, Threatr will do a round-robin on them.
-{{< /callout >}}

-In the administration panel of Colander, via the menu *Backend credentials*, create a new entry with `threatr` as backend identifier and for the credentials field, set
+* In the administration panel of Colander, via the menu *Backend credentials*, create a new entry with `threatr` as backend identifier and for the credentials field, set
 ```json
     {"api_key": "your Threatr API key"}
 ```